cptspacecadet/juice-contracts-v2/contracts/extensions/nftrewards/README.md

 ]
 ```

 This configuration will mint 1000 NFTs for contributors depositing more than 1 ether but below 5 and 500 NFTs for people contributing 5 or more.
 The combination of `idCeiling` and `remainingAllowance` will generate consecutive, increasing token ids.
 For example, the first deposit of 1 ether will receive token id `1001 - 1000`: 1.
 The second will get `1001 - 999`: 2, and so on.
-Token id 0 is interpreted by `NFTRewardDataSourceDelegate` as a do not mint instruction.
+Token id 0 is interpreted by `AbstractNFTRewardDelegate` as a do not mint instruction.

-In addition to this `globalMintAllowance` and `userMintCap` constructor parameters provide the option of additional caps.
+In addition to this `globalMintAllowance` and `userMintCap` parameters provide the option of additional caps.
+They can be modified by the admin with `setCaps(uint256,uint256)`.
 For example, setting `globalMintAllowance` to 1000 in the above case will limit total number of issued NFTs to 1000 regardless of the tier they were minted in while still limiting the 5 ether + tier to 500 tokens. `userMintCap` can be used to limit how many NFT rewards a single account can get.
-To disable these limits them to `type(uint256).max`.
+By default, these limits are disabled by assigning them to `type(uint256).max`.

 It is necessary to pass the tier configuration into the constructor sorted by contribution amount and there should be no id range overlap.

 ### Unbounded Tiers

-Another, simpler and gas-cheaper example of a price resolver is `OpenTieredPriceResolver`, this contract comes with its own token URI resolver as well: `OpenTieredTokenUriResolver`.
-It is necessary to use them together or to implement another `IToken721UriResolver`. `OpenTieredPriceResolver` is a leaner version that removes caps and range limits.
+Another, simpler and gas-cheaper example of a price resolver is `OpenTieredNFTRewardDelegate`, this contract comes with its own token URI resolver as well: `OpenTieredTokenUriResolver`.
+It is necessary to use them together or to implement another `IToken721UriResolver`. `OpenTieredNFTRewardDelegate` is a leaner version that removes caps and range limits.
 This reduces storage and call gas costs.
 Tier configuration might look like this:

 ```js
 [